Visit our knowledge base to learn more or get in touch with support.

 Same as Texture Polygon but adds the ability to colorize the particles by filling alpha.
 Control with the Texture group.

-A new particle type that creates a square.
+Creates a square.
 Squares have hard edges, and are not able to be feathered.

-A new type of particle in Particular 2.5 that creates a simple circle that is unaffected by depth of field.
+Creates a simple circle that is unaffected by depth of field.

 The Sphere is the default option in Particle Type.
 It is a simple round dot that lends itself well to particle systems, which are often spherical shaped units.
 Dust, snow and rain are all common examples of rounded particle systems.
 Glow Sphere is a glowy version of the sphere shape.
 Star is s simple four-pointed shape that has a glow applied.